QUOTIENT

 Examples 🔗

-If you want to find the integer quotient when dividing 15 by 4, you would use the formula: =QUOTIENT(15, 4).
-This would return the result of 3, the whole number part of the division.
+To find the integer quotient when dividing 15 by 4, use the formula: =QUOTIENT(15, 4).
+This returns 3, the whole number part of the division.

-In another scenario, if you are dividing 20 by 7 and are only interested in the whole number part, you would use: =QUOTIENT(20, 7).
-This would give you the output of 2, discarding any remainder.
+If you are dividing 20 by 7 and only need the whole number part, use: =QUOTIENT(20, 7).
+This provides the output of 2, discarding any remainder.

 Notes 🔗

-Ensure that both the numerator and denominator are valid numeric values.
-The QUOTIENT function can simplify calculations when you require only the integer part of the division outcome and no remainder.
+Make sure both the numerator and denominator are valid numeric values.
+Use the QUOTIENT function when you need only the integer part of a division result, without any remainder.

 Questions 🔗